rdaum/moor/doc/ARCHITECTURE.md

 #### Permissions

 Moor objects are all permissioned.
-This permission system is baseds on the classic LambdaMOO model, which follows a somewhat Unix-like Access Control List (ACL) model based around ownership and permission bits.
+This permission system is based on the classic LambdaMOO model, which follows a somewhat Unix-like Access Control List (ACL) model based around ownership and permission bits.

 Every object, verb, and property has owners and permission bits which determine who can read, write (or execute) them.